ideas-labo/mmo/README.md

 This repository contains the data and code for the following paper:

 > Tao Chen and Miqing Li.
 2021.
-Multi-Objectivizing Software Configuration Tuning.
-In Proceedings of The 29th ACM Joint European Software Engineering Conference and Symposium on the Foundations of Software Engineering (ESEC/FSE 2021).
-ACM, 13 pages.
-DOI: 10.1145/3468264.3468555
+MMO: Meta Multi-Objectivization for Software Configuration Tuning.

 ## Introduction